MPF-Optimization-Laboratory/MatrixTensorFactor.jl/paper/paper.typ

 === Computing Gradients
 <sec-gradient-computation>
 - Use Auto diff generally
-- But hand-crafted gradients and Lipschitz calculations #emph[can] be faster (e.g.~symmetrized slicewise dot product)
+- But hand-crafted gradients and Lipschitz calculations #emph[can] be faster (e.g.~symmetrized slice-wise dot product)

 Generally, we can use automatic differentiation on $f$ to compute gradients.
 Some care needs to be taken otherwise the forward or backwards pass will have to be recompiled every iteration since the factors are updated every iteration.